fls-bioinformatics-core/auto_process_ngs/docs/source/using/report.rst

                           ``no`` if it was single-end ``sample_names``          Comma-separated list of sample
+                          names associated with the project
+                          (for 10x Genomics CellPlex data
+                          this will be the names of the
+                          multiplexed samples)
-                          names associated with the project ``samples``               Alias for ``sample_names`` ``null``                  Writes an empty field
+``samples``               Alias for ``sample_names`` ``null``                  Writes an empty field
 ========================= ========================